FK Smederevo 1924: Stadium

-Smederevo's stadium is one of the most modern stadiums in Serbia.
+Smederevo's stadium, its unofficial and popular name is The Fortress, is one of the most modern stadiums in Serbia.
 The stadium can hold up to 17,200 spectators.
 It also has one of the best pitches in the country.
 It was first built in 1930, but it was greatly expanded into a modern-day stadium in 2000.

+The unofficial name of the stadium is based on one of the biggest fortresses in Europe that is located in Smederevo.

 Supporters

 The supporters of FK Smederevo are known as Despoti (The Despots).
+The name is based on a famous ruler of medieval Serbia Đurađ Branković and his title of Despot.